 The definition used by the ETM is similar, but not the same compared to the definition used by the European Commission (biogenic waste is different for example).
 In addition, the ETM contains simplifications such as the fact that all biomass usage in the final demand sectors is assumed to be wood pellets (except in the transport sector).

-The ETM calculates the renewable share of all energy flows in the model on the basis of the output.
-For example: if in a country the 75 PJ of electricity is supplied as follows:
+The ETM calculates the renewable share of the final energy consumption in the model on the basis of the output.
+For example: if a country supplies 75 PJ of electricity using:

 - 50 PJ from an efficient natural gas power-plant which requires 100 PJ gas input, and

-... then the renewable share of the electricity supplied is 25 / 75 = 33%.
-By taking the proper sum of energy flows the renewable share of any desired part of the energy system can be calculated.
+... the renewable share of supplied electricity is 25 / 75 = 33%.
+By taking the proper sum of energy flows the renewable share of any desired part within the energy system can be calculated.

 The final consumption used in this calculation does not include transmission and distribution losses.
 It does include energy sector own use (= consumption in the conversion sector).
 Non-energy consumption of carriers is also not included in the share of renewable energy calculation.
 Ambient heat input into heat-pumps (both supplying monetized heat and non-monetized heat) is seen as a renewable source however, heat captured by solar thermal panels for space heating and hot water is not counted as renewable final energy consumption.
 Nevertheless, the renewable percentage typically increases a bit with increasing penetration of solar thermal panels because they reduce the amount of final energy consumption which is typically mostly fossil in the current situation.